hongkailiu/svt-case-doc/rhocs/rook.md

 ## [Object Storage](https://rook.io/docs/rook/v0.9/ceph-object.html)

 ```
+# oc project rook-ceph
 ### https://rook.io/docs/rook/v0.9/openshift.html
 # git diff object.yaml
+...
+     failureDomain: host
+     replicated:
+       # Increase the replication size if you have more than one osd
+-      size: 1
++      size: 3
+   # The pool spec used to create the data pool
+   dataPool:
+     failureDomain: osd
+-    replicated:
+-      size: 1
++    #replicated:
++    #  size: 1
+     # If you have at least three osds, erasure coding can be specified
+-    # erasureCoded:
+-    #   dataChunks: 2
+-    #   codingChunks: 1
++    erasureCoded:
++      dataChunks: 2
++      codingChunks: 1
+   # The gaeteway service configuration
 ...
      # The port that RGW pods will listen on (http)
 -    port: 80
 +    port: 8080

 ...

 # kubectl create -f object.yaml